evanwappel/conference_central/README.md

 Create indexes

 Make sure the indexes support the type of queries required by the new Endpoints methods.
-Come up with 2 additional queries
+Come up with 2 additional queries.
 Think about other types of queries that would be useful for this application.
 Describe the purpose of 2 new queries and write the code that would perform them.

-	Query 1: Find all conferences in Palo Alto in Web Technologies One interesting way of implementing this query is:
+	Query 1: Find all conferences in Palo Alto in Web Technologies One interesting way of implementing this query is: q = Conference.query().\
-		`q = Conference.query().\
             filter(Conference.city == "Palo Alto").\
-            filter(Conference.topics == "Web Technologies")`
+            filter(Conference.topics == "Web Technologies")
+    (Palo Alto needs to be added to the list of default cities)

+    Query 2: Find big conferences (more than 10 attendees) q = Conference.query()
+        q = q.filter(Conference.maxAttendees > 10)

 Solve the following query related problem